m2osw/snapwebsites/README.md

 The minimum listis defined in the `libsnapmanager/src/snapwebsites/snap_child.cpp` file.
-That list, at the time of writing, looks as follow:
+That list, at time of writing, looks as follow:

     // list of plugins that we cannot do without char const * g_minimum_plugins[] =